AtlasSystems/SierraImportAddon/Readme.md

 The addon will route transactions into the error queue for any of the following reasons.

-- BibID or Volume was not present in the specified fields of the transaction
+- BibID was not present in the specified fields of the transaction
 - The connection to Sierra's API failed
 - The API request failed
-- The API request returned 0 results
+- The API request returned 0 matching results
-- The API request returned more than 1 single result
+- The API request returned more than 1 matching result